 Coat, price upon request, by Christian Dior at The Webster South Beach; crystal-embellished bodysuit, $2,875, by Alexandre Vaulthier at The Webster South Beach; patent leather pumps, $695, at Christian Louboutin, Design District.

-Photography by Riocam; Styled by Danny Santiago; Makeup by Daniela Gozlan using CHANEL Les Beiges; Hair by Pablo Rivera
+Photography by: Photography by Riocam; Styled by Danny Santiago; Makeup by Daniela Gozlan using CHANEL Les Beiges; Hair by Pablo Rivera